Revised May 2018

 The mediator may be selected by the parties or by the Court.
 Parties are encouraged to make their own selection.

 By the Parties.
 The parties may agree to and privately retain any person they wish as their mediator.
 They may also select someone from the Roster maintained at the Court.
 The parties shall select a mediator within the time specified in the order mandating mediation.

 By the Court.
 In every case, the Court appoints a default mediator from the roster on a rotating basis.
 If the parties are unable to agree on a mediator within the mandated time, the parties must mediate with the appointed default mediator.

-Reduced fee mediators.
-A party may apply for a reduced mediator by completing an application and, if needed, the financial affidavit form used to apply for Court appointed attorneys and filing them with the Court.
-(Found on the home page at mediateiowa.org) Parties apply individually, not jointly.
-For indigent parties, the Court will appoint a reduced fee mediator from the roster on a rotating basis.
-All roster mediators are required to provide reduced fee mediations.
+Pro bono mediators.
+Parties may apply for a pro bono mediator by completing an application and the financial affidavit form used to apply for Court appointed attorneys and filing them with the Court.
+Parties apply individually, not jointly.
+For indigent parties, the Court will appoint a pro bono mediator from the roster on a rotating basis.
+All roster mediators are required to provide pro bono mediations.
 Indigence for purposes of this provision has the same meaning as in Sec.
 815.9, The Code.
-(As of October 2015, a reduced fee-qualified party pays $10 an hour.
-The other party, if not pro bono status, pays ½ of the mediator’s hourly fee.
-If the mediator charges an administrative fee, a reduced fee-qualified party pays $10 for the administrative fee.)

 Qualifications of Mediators